error-wtf/Segmented-Spacetime-Mass-Projection-Unified-Results/PAIRED_TEST_ANALYSIS_COMPLETE.md

 ### The Solution: ESO Archive Spectroscopic Data

-**Hypothesis:** If we test SEG against data that measures **exactly what it predicts** (local gravitational redshift from emission lines), performance should improve dramatically.
+**Hypothesis:** If we test SSZ against data that measures **exactly what it predicts** (local gravitational redshift from emission lines), performance should improve dramatically.

 **Testing the Hypothesis (ESO GRAVITY, XSHOOTER Data):**
 - Data type: Pure emission-line spectroscopy